API: Multi-Config Specification

 knob combination for one run.

-Then we repeat that sampling process in an IID way to accumulate num_runs
+Then we repeat that sampling process in an IID way to accumulate num_runs distinct combinations.

 Note that the return types of the config group generators are internal to RapidFire AI and they are usable only

-within the context of run_fit()
+within the context of run_fit() or run_evals() in the Experiment class.

 Examples:

-# Based on SFT tutorial notebook
+# Example 1: Based on SFT tutorial notebook

-from rapidfireai.automl import RFModelConfig, RFLoraConfig, RFSFTConfig, List
+from rapidfireai.fit.automl import RFModelConfig, RFLoraConfig, RFSFTConfig, List

 peft_configs = List([